HVAC and Aquatics Glossary

 Condensation - (n) The process of water vapor changing phase from gas to liquid.
 Usually, in an indoor swimming pool this occurs on metal surfaces or within the PDU's condenser coil(s) as a part of the moisture removal (dehumidification) process.

 Dew Point - (n) The temperature where water vapor begins to condense back into liquid form.
 In swimming pools, this commonly occurs on exterior windows that are not properly "washed" with conditioned supply air, because the glass can be colder than the dew point, causing condensation.
+Air at a constant absolute humidity can have different relative humidities depending on the temperature.
+The dew point is the temperature at which air becomes completely saturated with water vapor and condenses, aka 100% Relative Humidity.
+A natatorium with air temperature at or below the dew point will be wet from condensation of water vapor.

 Disinfection Byproducts (DBPs) - (n) Various byproducts created when chlorine oxidizes nitrogen compounds and/or non-living organics in water.
 DBPs are often referred to as chloramines generically, even though there are hundreds of types of DBPs that are not chloramines.
 They can also be referred to as chloro-organic compounds.
 Other common DBPs in swimming pools include trihalomethane gasses such as chloroform.
 There are too many to name.